Bonobo: Conservation status

 The IUCN Red List classifies bonobos as an endangered species, with conservative population estimates ranging from 29,500 to 50,000 individuals.
-Major threats to bonobo populations include habitat loss and hunting for bushmeat, the latter activity having increased dramatically during the first and second Congo wars in the Democratic Republic of Congo due to the presence of heavily armed militias even in remote "protected" areas such as Salonga National Park.
+Major threats to bonobo populations include habitat loss and hunting for bushmeat, the latter activity having increased dramatically during the first and second Congo Wars in the Democratic Republic of Congo, due to the presence of heavily armed militias (even in remote, "protected" areas such as Salonga National Park).
 This is part of a more general trend of ape extinction.

-As the bonobos' habitat is shared with people, the ultimate success of conservation efforts still rely on local and community involvement.
-The issue of parks versus people is salient in the Cuvette Centrale, in the bonobos' range.
-There is strong local and broad-based Congolese resistance to establishing national parks, as indigenous communities have often been driven from their forest homes by the establishment of parks.
-In Salonga National Park, the only national park in the bonobo habitat, there is no local involvement, and surveys undertaken since 2000 indicate the bonobo, the African forest elephant, and other species have been devastated by poachers and the thriving bushmeat trade.
-In contrast, areas exist where the bonobo and biodiversity still thrive without any established parks, due to the indigenous beliefs and taboos against killing bonobos.
+As the bonobos' habitat is shared with many people, the ultimate success of conservation efforts still relies on local and community involvement.
+The issue of parks versus people is salient in the Cuvette Centrale, within the bonobos' range.
+There is strong local, and broad-based Congolese, resistance to establishing national parks, as indigenous communities have previously been driven from their forest homes by the forming of parks.
+In Salonga National Park (the only national park in bonobo habitat), there is no local involvement, and surveys undertaken since 2000 indicate the bonobo, the African forest elephant, the okapi, and other rare species have been devastated by poachers and the thriving bushmeat trade.
+In contrast, areas do exist where the bonobo and ecological biodiversity still thrive without any established park borders, because of the indigenous beliefs/taboos against killing bonobos and other animals.

-During the wars in the 1990s, researchers and international non-governmental organizations (NGOs) were driven out of the bonobo habitat.
-In 2002, the Bonobo Conservation Initiative initiated the Bonobo Peace Forest Project supported by the Global Conservation Fund of Conservation International and in cooperation with national institutions, local NGOs, and local communities.
-The Peace Forest Project works with local communities to establish a linked constellation of community-based reserves, managed by local and indigenous people.
-This model, implemented mainly through DRC organizations and local communities, has helped bring about agreements to protect over 50,000 sqmi of the bonobo habitat.
-According to Dr. Amy Parish, the Bonobo Peace Forest "is going to be a model for conservation in the 21st century".
+During the wars in the 1990s, researchers and international non-governmental organisations (NGOs) were driven out of the bonobo habitat.
+In 2002, the Bonobo Conservation Initiative initiated the Bonobo Peace Forest Project (supported by the Global Conservation Fund of Conservation International), in cooperation with national institutions, local NGOs, and local communities; the Peace Forest Project works with local communities to establish a linked constellation of community-based reserves managed by local and indigenous people.
+This model, implemented mainly through DRC organisations and local communities, has helped bring about agreements to protect over 50,000 sqmi of the bonobo habitat.
+According to Amy Parish, the Bonobo Peace Forest "is going to be a model for conservation in the 21st century".